conjugateprior/events/README.md

  * Aggregation is possible by day, week, month, quarter and year, but not biweekly.

- * There is no choice of date format: `read_keds` just assumes that it's going to be yyMMdd.
-This may be relaxed in later versions.

  * `read_keds` assumes that two digit year specifications 69 to 99
    indicate years between 1969 to 1999, and 00 to 68 indicate 2000 to 2068.
    This is R and the POSIX standard interpretation for this needlessly ambiguous date formulation.
 In contrast KEDS_Count treats 28 to 99 as in the twentieth century and 00 to 27 as in the twenty first century.

- * Multiple input files are not automatically dealt with, although this is planned.
-Concatenating the files before reading them is a simple option for all except Windows users.

- * Wildcarding for actors nand event codes is not implemented directly, so you have to use R's facilities.
+ * Wildcarding for actors and event codes is not implemented directly, so you have to use R's facilities.
 An example using `grep` is provided in the vignette.
 Also, using "***" to mean 'all targets' is done by using `filter_actors` with a suitable second